-Homemade Lemon Poppyseed Scones with a tangy lemon glaze are tender and flaky, made with fresh lemon juice and zest, and filled with plenty of poppyseeds.
+Homemade Lemon Poppyseed Scones with a tangy lemon glaze are tender and flaky, made with fresh lemon juice and zest, and filled with plenty of nutty poppyseeds.
+One of the best lemon scones recipe for the spring.

 Lemon and poppyseed is one of my all time favorite flavor combinations.
-It’s a perfect pairing of tanginess, sweetness, and a hint of nuttiness from the poppyseeds.
+It’s a perfect pairing of tanginess and sweetness with a hint of nuttiness from the poppyseeds.

-What Makes These Lemon Poppyseed Scones The Best?
+What Makes These Easy Lemon Poppyseed Scones So Good?

 - Texture: These Lemon Poppyseed Scones are flaky and moist.
 Scones are notoriously dry and crumbly, but these scones are perfectly moist with a soft, tender texture.

 - Flavor: Lemon and poppyseed pair so well together.
-Poppyseeds are subtle in flavor, but they have a slight nuttiness and sweetness, which enhances the brightness and tanginess of the lemon.
+Poppyseeds are subtle in flavor, but they have a slight nuttiness and sweetness, which enhances the bright lemon flavor and overall tanginess fresh lemon adds to the scones.
+Plus the sweet lemon glaze adds so much additional flavor.

 - Granulated Sugar